 I’ve seen a representative demonstrate this function on a Miracast-equipped TV and it works exactly as they said.
 The TV connects to the camera quickly and you can use the Theta like a floating mouse to navigate, swipe, or zoom.

 I don’t have a Miracast TV but I do have an Amazon Fire Stick, but have not yet been able to establish a connection to the TV (I get an error that says the signal is too weak even though I’m standing in front of my TV).
 I will update this when I’m able to resolve this issue.

 Theta V is certified by Google to be Street View Mobile Ready.
 Users can shoot in a new Street View Auto Mode which will let users create Street View connected images simply by walking, biking or driving.

-Ricoh states, “At launch, video stitching will be performed on demand as files are transferred to your phone.
+As of October 2017, stitching of photos is in-camera, while stitching of videos is via the app or via the desktop software.
+Ricoh stated, “At launch, video stitching will be performed on demand as files are transferred to your phone.
 However, Ricoh plans to release a firmware update in October that will add real-time, in-camera stitching, which will reduce the time it takes to transfer videos to your phone.”

 Here are official sample photos from the Theta V, provided by Ricoh:

 Although the Theta V’s resolution is the same as that of the Theta S, the samples show that the Theta V has better image quality.
 The images appear sharp throughout the frame except for areas very close to the stitch line.